michaela-philip/EC777-PS1/README.md

 # EC777-PS1
-Empirical IO Problem Set 1
+Empirical IO Problem Set 1 - Spring 2024

+Assignment by Professor Evan Saltzman

-The ACA health insurance exchanges were established in every U.S. state in 2014 with the primary aims of (1) reducing the number of people without health insurance in the U.S. and (2) making health in- surance more affordable for those ineligible for employer-provided health insurance or publicly-provided health insurance (e.g., Medicare and Medicaid).
+'The ACA health insurance exchanges were established in every U.S. state in 2014 with the primary aims of (1) reducing the number of people without health insurance in the U.S. and (2) making health in- surance more affordable for those ineligible for employer-provided health insurance or publicly-provided health insurance (e.g., Medicare and Medicaid).
 Exchange consumers can select